GS1 Image Standards and Digital Asset Management

 In this guide, we’ll demonstrate how.
 We’ll introduce you to our image capture & control software, and share some advanced tricks to streamline your product photography.

-Take complete command over when and where to trigger cameras with capture control.
+Take complete command over when and where to trigger cameras with PhotoRobot's image capture automation.
 Specify individual angles to capture, or quickly re-capture angles with fast sequence repeat.

 Were there only a few misfired photos?
 Select the angles you need to re-shoot, and streamline the sequence to only capture specific images.